SahrukhAhmed/Age-Calculator/README.md

 - Implement error handling for invalid date inputs.
 - Make the application mobile-friendly.

-## About the Author
-This project was developed by **Md Shabab**, a microbiologist with a passion for data analysis and web development.
-Learn more about his professional journey and projects on his GitHub profile.

 ## License
 This project is open-source and available under the [MIT License](LICENSE).